skip to main content

 5. The potential psychosocial impact on students and families affected by immigration enforcement actions.

-5. The Superintendent/Designee will provide professional development to school registrars, admission secretaries and pupil personnel workers that provide guidance regarding documentation required for enrollment.
+5. The Superintendent/designee will provide professional development to school registrars, admission secretaries and pupil personnel workers that provide guidance regarding documentation required for enrollment.
 HCPSS employees will be trained to not ask for immigration status and/or social security numbers when registering new students.

-VII.
+VI.
 Violations of this Policy

 Consequences related to violations of this policy and procedures will be administered using the appropriate HCPSS policy and implementation procedures including but not limited to those described in HCPSS Policy 1000 Series: Foundations and Basic Commitments.

 VIII.
-History
+Monitoring

 ADOPTED: October 2, 2018